Dean of the College of Agriculture

 Renowned food scientist and academic leader John Floros became dean of the College of Agriculture and director of K-State Research and Extension in August 2012.
-Since then, he has led the development of a strategic plan for Vision 2025, and guided the College of Agriculture to record student enrollments, and K-State Research and Extension to record high grant funding.
+Since then, he has led the development of a College of Agriculture strategic plan for Vision 2025, guided the college to record undergraduate and graduate student enrollments, and steered K-State Research and Extension to record extramural funding and research expenditures.

 His research specialties include the application of chemical engineering science, applied mathematics and industrial statistics to the field of food process engineering and packaging.
-He has written more than 120 peer-reviewed articles, book chapters and other publications.
+He has written more than 120 peer-reviewed articles, book chapters and other publications, more than 100 abstracts, and has given more than 200 invited presentations around the world.

-Floros' research has been funded by the U.S. Department of Agriculture and private industry.
-He has been a member of several professional organizations, including the American Society of Agricultural and Biological Engineers and the American Society for Quality Control.
-He served as president for the Institute of Food Technologists, the leading professional organization in the food science discipline.
+Floros' research has been funded by the U.S. Department of Agriculture, NASA, state agencies and private industry.
+He has been a member of several professional organizations, including the Institute of Food Technologists, the American Society of Agricultural and Biological Engineers and the American Society for Quality Control.
+He is a fellow of and served as president for the Institute of Food Technologists, the leading professional organization in the food science discipline.
+Recently, he was recognized by the U.S. Food and Drug Administration for "distinguished service to the people of USA" as a member of the Science Board to the FDA.

 Floros earned a combined bachelor's/master’s degree in food science and technology from the Agricultural University of Athens, Greece, and a doctorate in food science and technology from the University of Georgia.